Everybody Scream (song)

-"Everybody Scream" is a song by English indie rock band Florence and the Machine which was released on 20 August 2025 by Polydor Records as the lead single and title track from their sixth studio album Everybody Scream.
-It was written by frontwoman Florence Welch alongside Mark Bowen and Mitski, with the former two producing the track Aaron Dessner and James Ford.
-It is the band's first single since "Free" from their fifth album Dance Fever.
+"Everybody Scream" is a song by English indie rock band Florence and the Machine which was released on 20 August 2025 by Polydor Records as the lead single and title track from their sixth studio album, Everybody Scream.
+It was written by frontwoman Florence Welch alongside Mark Bowen and Mitski, with the former two producing the track with Aaron Dessner and James Ford.
+It is the band's first single since "Free" from their fifth album, Dance Fever.

 Background

-Florence and the Machine announced their sixth studio album Everybody Scream on 19 August 2025.
+Florence and the Machine announced their sixth studio album, Everybody Scream, on 19 August 2025.
 The title track was released the following day as the album's lead single.

 Lyrics and composition

 Like its parent album, the song is inspired by themes of mystery, madness, witchcraft, poetry, folk horror, and mysticism, and sees Welch comparing her life as a rock star with that of a cult leader, stating in the chorus, “Look at me run myself ragged / Blood on the stage / But how can I leave you when you screaming my name?”, with some critics noting the song's lyrical references to the Satanic panic.

 The song also explores the physical and emotional cost of surrendering yourself to something else, with Welch reckoning with the ecstasy and agony of her life as a performer through the use of dark imagery.
 Of this theme, Welch explained, “There’s always a bit of me that wants to keep hiding—like, ‘No no no, I’m not ready, put it off,’.
 This time, I challenged myself to not delay a record.
 I was like, ‘Just move through the fear and put it out.’
 The song itself is about the pull back to the stage and why I always keep going back there, even though every time it takes a little bit more from me.”

+It is played in the trailer for Maggie Gyllenhaal's film The Bride!
+(2026).